AdobeDocs/experience-platform.en/help/query-service/ui/overview.md

 Select a card to open documentation guides and examples to help you make the most of Data Distiller:

 - **[[!UICONTROL Decile-based derived datasets]](../use-cases/deciles-use-case.md)**: Learn how to create decile-based derived datasets for segmentation and audience creation in Adobe Experience Platform.
 Using an airline loyalty scenario, it covers schema design, decile calculations, and query examples for ranking and aggregating data.
 - **[[!UICONTROL Customer lifetime value]](../use-cases/customer-lifetime-value.md)**: Learn how to track and visualize customer lifetime value with Real-Time CDP and custom dashboards.
-Use these insights to develop strategies for acquiring new customers, retaining existing ones, and maximizing profit margins.
+Use these insights to develop strategies for acquiring new customers, retain existing ones, and maximize profit margins.
 - **[[!UICONTROL Propensity score]](../use-cases/propensity-score.md)**: Learn how to determine propensity scores using machine-learning predictive models.
 This guide covers sending data for training, applying trained models with SQL, and predicting customer purchase likelihood.
 - **[[!UICONTROL Consent analysis]](../../dashboards/insights-use-cases/consent-analysis.md)**: Learn how to analyze and track customer consent using Real-Time CDP, Query Service, and Data Distiller.
 This guide covers building consent dashboards, refining segmentation, tracking trends, and ensuring compliance, helping you build trust and deliver personalized experiences.
 - **[[!UICONTROL Fuzzy match]](../use-cases/fuzzy-match.md)**: Learn how to perform a 'fuzzy' match on your Experience Platform data to find approximate matches and analyze string similarity across datasets.
 Follow this guide to save time and make your data more accessible.
-The example highlights how to match hotel room attributes between two travel agency datasets, demonstrating how to manage and compare large, complex data sources effectively.
+The example demonstrates how to match hotel room attributes between two travel agency datasets, showing how to efficiently match, compare, and reconcile large, complex datasets for consistency and accuracy.

 ![The Query Service workspace with the Data Distiller examples section highlighted.](../images/ui/overview/data-distiller-examples.png)